Neuille-hush/NovaFR/README.md

 ## About the creator

-Nova F-R was created by **Ismet Beljulji**, 17, born in Germany and currently living in France.
+Nova F-R was created by me, **Ismet Beljulji**, 17, born in Germany and currently living in France.
 Built as a solo passion project with the goal of putting real, offline emergency guidance into the hands of anyone who needs it — regardless of connectivity, location, or access to formal training.

 **Supporting Organization:** [Nova STEM](https://novastem.org) — a youth-led educational initiative.
 Ismet serves as CS Mentor, Lead Engineer, and Researcher for Nova STEM.
 The Nova F-R name and branding are used with Nova STEM's permission under a formal collaboration agreement.